germolinal/simple_docs/src/what_is_simple.md

 2. Optimising non-geometric elements (e.g., insulation thickness, size of heaters, luminaire placements, etc.) does not imply changes in geometry.
 This means that every step of the optimisation will be shorter.

-> **Note:** A very common example of this technique is the Daylight Coefficients, which is the technique that `SIMPLE` utilises to calculate the amount of solar radiation reaching each surface.
-The figure below shows how `SIMPLE`'s results compare to those of EnergyPlus, which uses a completely different technique.
+> **Note:** A very common example of this technique is the Daylight Coefficients, which is the method that `SIMPLE` utilises to calculate the amount of solar radiation reaching each surface.
+The figure below shows how `SIMPLE`'s results compare to those of EnergyPlus, which performs this calculation in a very different manner.
 > ![Solar Radiation](./images/incident_solar.png)